 Mr. Gehring wondered whether there will be always a zero crossing but Dr. Ries explained that the rebound phase must not lead to a zero crossing in all cases but this should cover the vast majority of cases.
 However, both were in agreement that just defining a time period may not be sufficient.
-Mr. Zander added that he cannot agree to the idea of using the zero crossing for all tibia segments together but thinks that it needs to be assessed individually for each segment because the segments are distributed over the entire tibia and are impacting the vehicle at different times.
-He also asked the vice-chair on his view regarding the biofidelity of the FlexPLI after the first impact phase and a definition of a rebound phase.
-Dr. Konosu replied that in his point of view in order to avoid complications the rebound of the tibia segments should entirely start at the same time.
-He also suggested as a way forward to take the MCL signal as for deciding about the knee rebound.
+Mr. Zander added that he cannot agree to the idea of using the zero crossing for all tibia segments together but thinks that it needs to be assessed individually for each segment.
+He also wondered whether the rebound phase at all needs consideration.
+Dr. Konosu replied that it already had been explained that the biofidelity of the impactor is limited to the impact phase.